pjkundert/python-slip39/README.txt

   If you prefer a graphical user-interface, try the macOS SLIP-39.App.
-  You can run it directly if you install Python 3.9+ from [python.org/downlaods] or using homebrew `brew install python-tk@3.9' (or higher, eg. `@3.10').
+  You can run it directly if you install Python 3.9+ from [python.org/downloads] or using homebrew `brew install python-tk@3.10'.
 Then, start the GUI in a variety of ways:

   ┌────
   │    slip39-gui